Skip to content

 Cuando era joven, vivía en el campo y siempre jugaba afuera. — When I was young, I lived in the countryside and always played outside.

-Together in a sentence:
+Together in one sentence:

 Leía un libro cuando sonó el teléfono. — I was reading a book (imperfect — background) when the phone rang (preterite — interrupting action).